sfigg/commercialization-public/docset/manufacture/desktop/add-and-remove-language-packs-on-a-running-windows-installation.md

 2. Type the following command to add a language pack (Greek, in this example) to the operating system.

     ``` syntax
-    Dism /online /Add-Package /PackagePath:C:\test\LangPacks\Microsoft-Windows-Client-Language-Pack_x64_el-gr.cab
+    Dism /online /Add-Package /PackagePath:D:\x64\LangPacks\Microsoft-Windows-Client-Language-Pack_x64_el-gr.cab
     ```

 For more information about DISM international servicing commands, see [DISM Languages and International Servicing Command-Line Options](dism-languages-and-international-servicing-command-line-options.md)

 ## <span id="online"></span><span id="REMOVE"></span>Remove a language pack online

-Language Packs that aren't in a PC's language list are automatically removed by Windows after a period of time.
-If you remove an installed language through the Settings app, the language will be removed from your language list, but the actual language pack will not be immediately deleted.
-If you want to immediately remove a language pack, use lpksetup.exe. <br>**Note:** Lpksetup will uninstall a language pack, but won't remove the language from the language list.
+Non-user selected languages are automatically removed by Windows after a period of time.
+If you remove an installed language through the Settings app, the language will be removed from the listed languages, but the language pack will not be immediately deleted.
+If you want to immediately delete a language pack, use lpksetup.exe. <br>**Note:** Lpksetup will uninstall a language pack, but the language will still appear in the Settings app.

-### Remove a language from a user's language list
+### Remove a language with the Settings app

-If the language that you removed appears in the language list in the Settings app, you can remove the language from the list by going to **Settings** &gt; **Time & language** &gt; **Region & language**.
+  In the Settings app, you can remove a language by going to **Settings** &gt; **Time & language** &gt; **Region & language**.
 Click on the language you'd like to remove, and then click on **remove**.
 Windows will automatically delete language pack files the next time it runs its automated cleanup tasks.

 ### Remove a language pack with lpksetup.exe